YouTube

 SOUK

-Later in the night I headed back to the Souk to meet an friend who contacted me on Instagram, Demi.
-The Souk has everything, from kittens to carpets to falcons and gold, it’s definitely worth exploring.
+Later in the night, I headed back to the Souk to meet a friend who contacted me on Instagram, Demi.
+The Souk has everything, from kittens to carpets to falcons and gold; it’s definitely worth exploring in the country of Qatar.

 David Simpson in Souk in Doha, Qatar.
 Swimming in Doha Airport